-- 1. Prepare students with the knowledge and skills required to succeed in the study of sociology. - 2.
-Provide students with the skills for critical thinking and perceptive reading. - 3.
-Provide students with the skills for sociological analysis.

-To obtain the Associate in Arts in Sociology for Transfer 2019-2020 Catalog Degree, students must complete the following requirements:

-- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
-The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth requirements. - A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.
+- 1. Students will recognize the terms and concepts discussed in the field of sociology. - 2.
+Students will develop skills for critical thinking and perceptive reading. - 3.
+Students will compare and contrast the different sociological theories. - To obtain the Associate in Arts in Sociology for Transfer Degree, students must complete the following requirements: - 1.
+Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth requirements. - b.
+A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.
 Associate Degrees for Transfer (ADTs) also require that students must earn a "C" grade or better in all courses required for the major or area of emphasis.